connect2brain/mtms/eeg/datasets/README.md

 	npm install -g openneuro-cli

+Then, set up openneuro-cli by doing the following steps:

-First, login to openneuro.org using your browser and generate an API key: [https://openneuro.org/keygen] (only works when you are logged in).
+1. Login to openneuro.org using your browser

+2. Generate an API key: [https://openneuro.org/keygen] (only works when you are logged in).

-Then, login using command line:
+3. Login using command line:

 	openneuro login

-Select openneuro.org and paste in the API key you created.
+4. Select openneuro.org and paste in the API key you created.

 Usage example: